cooervo/musicStore-Servlets-JSP-JPA/README.md

-# musicStore-Servlets-JSP-JPA
+# E-commerce music store mockup

-A mockup of an ecommerce site dedicated to sell music using JSP, Servlets, JPA and Apache Tomcat
+A mockup of an ecommerce site dedicated to sell music using:

+* JSP
+* Servlets
+* JPA
+* MySQL
+* Apache Tomcat
+* HTML and CSS
+* XML